 - Increases the chance of Alzheimer’s disease and other neurological diseases

-- Disrupts blood sugar levels; regulation of blood glucose is negatively impacted
+- Disrupts blood sugar levels; regulation of blood glucose is negatively impacted.

 - Negatively impacts mental health, such as increased depression and anxiety